0419777170

 Build multiple touchpoints such as:

-• A survey with an incentive (free ebook, recepies, how-to's)
+• A survey with an incentive (free ebook, recepies, how-to's, videos), Ask clients for a business testimonial and ask them where they think you can improve

 • 1-on-1 discovery calls or consultations